Controlling a Vlasov-Poisson plasma by a Particle-In-Cell method based on a Monte Carlo framework: Monte Carlo framework and numerical optimization

 Now, we denote by $(f^\pm)_{ilm}^k$ the occupation number of the cell with center $(x^i,v^l_1,v^m_2) \in \Omega_{\Delta x} \times \Omega_{\Delta v}$ at the $k$-th timestep.
 To construct this function, we count the particles at timestep $k$ that have position and velocity in the cell centered at $(x^i,v_1^l,v_2^m)$.
 Thus, we define

 where $\mathbbm{1}_{ilm}(\cdot,\cdot,\cdot)$ denotes the indicator function of the cell with center $(x^i,v_1^l,v_2^m)$.
 If a particle leaves the cell centered at $(x^i,v_1^l,v_2^m)$ and enters the cell centered at $(x^{i'},v^{l'}_1,v^{m'}_2)$, the value of $(f^\pm)_{ilm}$ is reduced by 1 and the value of $(f^\pm)_{i'l'm'}$ is increased by 1.
-Notice that by choosing $v_{\max}$ large enough, the probability that the velocity of a particle exceeds the boundary of $\Omega_{\Delta v}$ is very low but possibly not zero.
-Therefore, in our implementation, we prescribe artificial periodic boundary conditions for the positional component of the numerical particles.
-However, we keep track of particles that exceed the boundary and provide a warning if the number of such particles surpasses a certain threshold.
-Moreover, it is worth mentioning that as long as the distribution function remains compactly supported (i.e., the particles stay away from the boundary), this artificial boundary condition can simply be ignored and does not influence the computations in any way.
+Notice that by choosing $v_{\max}$ large enough, the probability that the velocity of a particle exceeds the boundary of $\Omega_{v}$ is very low but possibly not zero.
+Therefore, in our implementation, we keep track of the velocity of the particles that exceed the boundary of $\Omega_{v}$ and provide a warning if the number of such particles surpasses a certain threshold.

 To solve the adjoint system, we have to deal with velocities exceeding the threshold $v_{\max}$ in a different way.
 As we need to add additional particles to account for the source terms (right-hand sides) in the adjoint kinetic equations, the phenomenon that particles will actually reach the bound $v_{\max}$ may actually occur very frequently.
 However, due to \eqref{eq:reduced_Gradient}, the gradient of the cost functional depends on the values of the adjoint variables $\lambda^\pm(t)$ only on the support of $f^\pm(t)$.
 Therefore, as long as the support of $f^\pm(t)$ remains confined, we only need to consider adjoint particles with velocity components in the interior of $\Omega_v$ to compute the gradient.
 We compute the occupation numbers associated with the adjoint particles as